 voices in the rapid exchanges between the two and the occasional

 forward on the elbows of his dark-coloured suit, had appeared in

 Then at 12.39pm Campbell

 the awful tragedy have you gone over events [leading up to granting

 replied: "It's never been out [of my mind]."

 with the subjects of his interrogation preferring instead to look

 The QC had asked a rambling question about whether people spending

 being readily available.
 Choking on his answer, McMurdo turned

 to face Campbell, his head slumped down towards the floor and he

 pushed his spectacles back up over his eyes where tears were forming.

-Catching himself, he said: "I'm sorry," before blurting out almost inaudibly:
+Catching himself, he said: "I'm sorry," before blurting

-found his composure again within seconds, leaping
+by Campbell, McMurdo found his composure again within seconds, leaping

 He even remembered

-beat officer who went through the form with him to McMurdo
+beat officer who went through the form with him to McMurdo who signed

-was involved in dealing with the complaints Hamilton made about police
+involved in dealing with the complaints Hamilton made about police

 investigations into his boys' camps.
 He met him only once.

 Like many others, he became embroiled in long-running correspondence

 with Hamilton about grievances and also received copies of letters

 The tedious nature